-React JS tutorial, nowadays, the buzzword in the industry is React, so today I thought of writing on React.
-In this article, I will explain the real-time example of the React component (Learn the basics understanding of React in 10 minutes).
+React JS tutorial: nowadays, the buzzword in the industry is “React,” so today I thought of writing on React.
+In this article, I will explain the real-time example of the React component (learn the basics of React in 10 minutes).
 At the end of Part 1 and Part 2, you will be confident to go to the next level of React.js learning.
-This will give you the right head-on.
+This will give you the right perspective..

 Key-Highlights: React JS Tutorial

 - Where did the name React in React.js come from?

 - The History of React.js and Why Should We Use React.js?

 - What are the prerequisites to learning React.js?